 The next step was assembling a backlog for the existing code base with decisions on various components choosing between (build, refactor, or deprecate).
 The list of prioritized and added to their roadmap.

 The approach helped them produce a functional beta within 5 months.
 The next step was to pilot 3 customer migrations on the platform.
-They evaluated the decision to ensure that the choice would provide a healthy segment of customers, smaller in size to minimize the effort, and representing multiple geographies.
+They evaluated the decision to ensure that the choice would provide a healthy segment of customers, smaller in size to minimize the effort and represent multiple geographies.
 The effort proved successful and allowed them to incrementally migrate the customers while helping them improve the data mapping and architecture in place.

 As the platform matured, they prioritized a list of customers and began the assisted migration process while minimizing any customer impact.
-As the customers were migrated from older platforms, they were progressively retired.
+As the customers migrated from older platforms, they were progressively retired.

 Staffed leadership with modernization experience